 Luke Fox as her “tech guy” who equips her – (since ep1)

-(Sophie may suspect something…but not sure about that) (since ep1)
+(Sophie may suspect something…since ep1, and talks with Kate about Batwoman (ep4)) (since ep1)

 Alice (recognised her sisters eyes under the Batwoman cowl) – (since ep2)

 Magpie comes verrry close with her claws to Batwomans cowl!
 Great seeing them entangled that close 🙂